Full CV

 2007-2013

-Sea ice technician (also known as research engineer in other countries), Australian Antarctic Division, Hobart, Tasmania
+Sea ice research technical officer (research engineer), Australian Antarctic Division, Hobart, Tasmania

-I coordinated logistics and field support for the sea ice physical processes team in the Australian Antarctic division on four expeditions to the east Antarctic pack ice zone.
+Coordinating logistics and field support for the sea ice physical processes team in the Australian Antarctic division on four expeditions to the east Antarctic pack ice zone aboard RSV Aurora Australis.
 Two were international multi-disciplinary research expeditions ( SIPEX 2007; SIPEX II, 2012) and two were resupply trips to Davis Station (V1 2008; V1 2009).
-In 2009 I was also a voyage management intern – meaning I worked with the expedition leadership team in addition to my research role, to understand the process of running a resupply expedition.

-My “off ship” work aimed to tie data collected in all these programs together – integrating airborne lidar, photogrammetry, ship based observations and in situ sampling.
-It pioneered the use of texture based image analysis and the application of structure-from-motion photogrammetry on drifting sea ice.
+• Worked on integrating airborne lidar, photogrammetry, ship based observations and in situ sampling.
+Pioneering the use of texture based image analysis and structure-from-motion photogrammetry on drifting sea ice.

 2005-2008